kqteThompson/graph-generator/README.md

 Note:

--The turn_no field in "edus" will be automatically generated
+-The "turn_no" field in "edus" will be automatically generated.

--If CDUs are not used then the "cdus" field isn't necessary (Otherwise ```--add_cdu ``` flag is necessary.)
+-If CDUs are not used then the "cdus" field isn't necessary.
+(Otherwise ```--add_cdu ``` flag is necessary.)

--If relation types aren't needed (i.e. only 1/0 attachments will be visualized), then the "type" field in "relations" isn't necessary (Specify with ```--monochrome ``` argument.)
+-If relation types aren't needed (i.e. only 1/0 attachments will be visualized), then the "type" field in "relations" isn't necessary.
+(Specify with ```--monochrome ``` argument.)

 ## Coming soon

-WIP: update function for graphs
+WIP: find solution to edus out of order in turns in graphs
+WIP: dockerization
+WIP: graphing AMI data
+WIP: specifying subsets of relation types and colors